RHS-Rabbi/Lesson-LMS-WordPress-Theme-Development/README.md

 If you find bugs or want to request features, please open an **Issue** in this repository or contact the maintainer.

 ---

-**Need a ZIP of the theme, or a quick `functions.php` snippet for demo import / required plugins?**
-Tell me which one and I will generate it for you.